Canada’s online legal magazine.

 You Might Like…

-This is a post in a series to appear occasionally, setting out some articles that contributors at Slaw are reading and that you might find interesting.
-These tend to be longer than blog posts and shorter than books, just right for that stolen half hour on the weekend.
+This is a post in a series to appear occasionally, setting out some articles, videos, podcasts and the like that contributors at Slaw are enjoying and that you might find interesting.
+The articles tend to be longer than blog posts and shorter than books, just right for that stolen half hour on the weekend.
 It’s also likely that most of them won’t be about law — just right for etc.

 Please let us have your recommendations for what we and our readers might like.